jelera/vim-javascript-syntax/README.markdown

 I use this customized version of Yi Zhao's Javascript syntax file to enhance the readibility of my files.
 The keywords included are Ajax methods and properties, Browser and DOM objects.

-As this being my first attempt to contribute with the community, I'll take any suggestions to make it better.